-7.3 Concept Globalisation
+9.3 Concept Globalisation

-The globalisation is the process of interaction and integration among people, companies and government world-wide.
+The globalisation is the process of world-wide interaction and integration among people, companies and government.
 Advancement in transport and communication technology has triggered the globalisation since 18th century.
 This increase in global interaction has caused a growth in international trade and exchange of ideas and culture.
 Globalisation is basically an economic process of interaction that is associated with social and cultural aspects.

-7.4 Toursim and Globalisation
+9.4 Toursim and Globalisation

 There is a strong relation between tourism and globalisation.
-Tourism as an economic activity has long been claimed as a crucial force shaping globalisation, whole country to it the development of tourism sector are under the influence of growing inter dependence across the world.
+Tourism as an economic activity has long been claimed as a crucial force shaping globalisation as a whole.
+The development of tourism sector is under the influence of growing inter dependence across the world.

-7.5 Impact of Globalisation on Tourism
+9.5 Impact of Globalisation on Tourism

-The process of globalisation quite severly influence the growth and development of tourism 'Globalisation and tourism arevery dependent on each other.
-Due to globalisation people from any countryh or region can move anywhere depending upon his wish.
-The Globalisation reduced or emove the banner among countries.
+The process of globalisation quite severly influence the growth and development of tourism.
+'Globalisation and tourism are very dependent on each other.
+Due to globalisation people from any country or region can move anywhere depending upon his wish.
+The Globalisation reduces or removes the barrier among countries.
 It is not only the movement of people but also the transfer of technology across the world.
 Development of transport and communication technology has widened the horizon of tourism.
 As a result international tourism is becoming more and more important.
 Furthermore due to globalisation opportunities of employment and foreign exchange earning in tourism sector has increased manifold.
 That is why there is an inseperable link between globalisation and tourism development.
 It is quite evident that spread of technology, economic liberalization and mass tourism has made the world a global village.
 We have also seen that there are many pitfalls of insensitive development.
 The World Tourism Organisation (WTO) has highlighted three main issues that need to be kept in view in the liberalised scenario.
 These are: